dennis-kao/MendelianRNA-seq-DB/README.md

 The scripts output 2 files:

-All.**kidney.glomerular.genes**.list, (where kidney.glomerular.genes is the name of your transcriptFile)
+norm-All.**kidney.glomerular.genes**.list, (where kidney.glomerular.genes is the name of your transcriptFile)

 which contains all splice site information pertaining to all samples with a column for normalized read counts,